 Computer Information and Office Systems is a program designed for people interested in securing employment in positions requiring information technology and administrative support skills.
-Successful completion of the CIOS computer placement test is required to begin coursework for this degree.
+Successful completion of

 The Associate of Applied Science degree in Computer Information and Office Systems requires a minimum of 60 credit hours with 20 hours at the 200 level or above.
 A minimum grade of C is required in all CIOS courses.